arosenkranz/scenarios/dd101-developer/02-agent-docker/01-install-agent.md

 2. Get familiar with the structure of this file.
 There is a block for each Storedog service: `discounts`, `frontend`, `advertisements`, and `db`.

-    You can ignore `puppeteer`, which is synthesizing traffic to the application.
+    You can ignore `puppeteer`, which is creating user sessions on the application.

 3. Add the Datadog Agent as a service by clicking on **Copy to Editor** in the following block of code: